 If you are inside it is a good idea to shut all windows and doors, and close vents and fans.

 Finding a wildlife carer

 There are special wildlife carers that are experienced in nursing and releasing injured fauna, including some of our own team.
-If you rescue a wild bird or animal please contact us so we can put you in touch with a wildlife carer or refer to our recommended links page.
+If you rescue a wild bird or animal, please contact us so we can put you in touch with a wildlife carer.